hoathienvu8x/Flask-Note/README.md

 **Switch branch `master` to `note-gui` and development template + gui**

+_2021-07-11 @18:20_

+1. Add node `/api/node/recents` to get all `Notes` 24 hours ago
+2. Add node `/api/node/hits` to get all `Notes` load to read

+Update reponse list to short content data on query get list of notes, set views when query note single

 ## Client

 This application using `curl` command or `fetch` API of javascript to send